larromba/swift-mockable/README.md

 mock.foo1.params // enum of all parameters in foo()

 class Actions {
-  // get / set closure for a function name func setClosure<T: StringRawRepresentable>(_ value: () -> Void, for functionName: T)
-  func closure<T: StringRawRepresentable>(for functionName: T) -> (() -> Void)?
+  // get / set closure to run when a function is called func set<T: StringRawRepresentable>(closure: () -> Void, for functionName: T) func closure<T: StringRawRepresentable>(for functionName: T) -> (() -> Void)?

-  // get / set return value for a function name func setReturnValue<T: StringRawRepresentable>(_ value: Any, for functionName: T) func returnValue<T: StringRawRepresentable>(for functionName: T) -> Any?
+  // get / set return value for a function func set<T: StringRawRepresentable>(returnValue value: Any, for functionName: T) func returnValue<T: StringRawRepresentable>(for functionName: T) -> Any?

-  // get / set throw error for a function name func setError<T: StringRawRepresentable>(_ value: Error, for functionName: T) {}
+  // get / set error to be thrown (only for a throwable function) func set<T: StringRawRepresentable>(error: Error, for functionName: T) {}
   func error<T: StringRawRepresentable>(for functionName: T) -> Error? {}
 }